Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Created `modules.html` page, added content.
 - Bumped FontAwesome to v4.7.0 as some icons I used were from that version.

+## 20161117

+- Started writing `core.html` page.
+- Added basic info in `core` page and info on headings.